Zakat Due on the Property

 Calculate Your Zakat

-By calculating your Zakat, you are sure you have the right amount of money to pay.
+By calculating your Zakat, you are sure you have the right amount to pay.

-It is applicable to cash, shares, pensions, gold, silver, business goods, and income from the investment property.
+It is applicable to cash, shares, pensions, gold, silver, business goods, and income from investment property.

 Do You Pay Zakat on the Value of the Property?